ibhavikmakwana/FlutterDartTips/README.md

 Go for the
 `ListView.separated();`

-Best part about seprated is it can be any widget.😃
+The best part about separated is it can be any widget.😃

 Check out the below image for the sample code.